TravelSizedLions/kleptool-package-manager/README.md

 - `npm`: The original and still most widely used, but notorious for massive node_modules folders, slow installs, and a history of security incidents

-- `yarn`: Introduced to address npm’s speed and determinism issues, but added its own lockfile format and quirks.
+- `yarn`: Introduced to address npm's speed and determinism issues, but added its own lockfile format and quirks.
 Yarn v1 and v2+ are almost different ecosystems.

 - `pnpm`: Aims to solve npm's node_modules bloat problem by using a content-addressable store and symlinks, but can trip up tooling that expects the traditional node_modules layout.
 - `deno`: Created by the original author of Node.js, Deno ditches node_modules entirely and fetches dependencies directly from URLs, but this breaks compatibility with the vast npm ecosystem and requires a different mental model.
 Why did you do this to me, Ryan?
 Direct URL imports?
 Seriously?
 Did you really have to make this problem even harder, bro?